StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ```
 {% endcode %}

-Command to deploy the StackState helm chart with the recently-generated values, as well as the non-ha configuration values:
+3. Deploy the StackState helm chart with the generated values, as well as the non-ha configuration values:

 {% code title="helm_deploy.sh" lineNumbers="true" %}
 ```text